PREVIEWING FULL THROTTLE

 In December, with their trademark underhanded tactics, Mantell seized the championship by defeating Dell in Bryan.
 Those tactics did not include McKenzie, though.
 An injury has sidelined “Super Tex” since the fall, but we’re told he’s ready to return to action, and that he’ll do it at Full Throttle where he feels like he has a homefield advantage.
 The Brand has changed drastically since McKenzie went on the shelf.
 Not only was Moonshine added (along with the Lions Pride Sports Championship), but Angel Blue, Max Castellanos and Will Allday have joined the group.
 With McKenzie’s return, will anyone be able to stop The Brand?

-Bottom line: big things happen when Lions Pride Sports come to K-Town.
+Bottom line: big things happen when Lions Pride Sports come to K-Town, and more is guaranteed to come.
 Tides turn, winds change and storms brew.
-Commissioner Aaron Presley, himself a Central Texas native, promises a big night on February 2, one that not only will benefit the Clements Boys & Girls Club, but will keep you on the edge of your seat.
+It will be a can’t miss night February 2, one that not only will benefit the Clements Boys & Girls Club, but will keep you on the edge of your seat.

 Get your tickets now, and don’t miss The Pride’s return to Killeen!